-- Switch off the master switch or disconnect one of the battery cables. - Disconnect connector A to the LH500 display unit inside the instrument panel.
-Fig. LH - Disconnect the cable between the injection pump of the electric diesel engine and pump B, and cable connector C to the control unit.
-Fig. ET

-• Disconnect the feeder cable (left cable) to the control unit of the Common-Rail motor.
-First remove the protective cover off the unit (TORX TX20) attached to the motor.
-Turn the locking clip on the connector up and pull the connector open.
-Fig. CTA
+- Switch off the master switch or disconnect one of the battery cables. - Disconnect connector A to the Comvision- display unit inside the instrument panel.
+Fig. LH - Disconnect the feeder cable to the control unit of the Common-Rail motor.
+First remove the protective cover off the unit attached to the motor.
+Turn the locking clip on the connector and pull the connector open.
+Fig. CTA Disconnect the connector of SCR supply module.